zhaiyusci/Quick-1D-DVR/README.rst

   sudo apt install g++-7  # GCC 7 should be available on even an slightly old OS

-On other systems, similar installation can be done with its own package management.
+On other distributions, similar installation can be done with their own package managements.

+On Windows, TDM-GCC is used to build.

+On Android, the program can be build on Termux.

-On Windows or MacOS, tests are not done.
+On MacOS, tests are not done, because I do not have a Mac.
 However, in this project, I did not use any OS-specific code so it should be fine.
 If any problem occur, raise an issue on Github.

-Also I provide a binary version (for Linux) so the user can use it directly.
+Also I provide an AppImage (for Linux) so the user can use it directly.

+Maybe also an `exe` on Windows, let us see.

 Usage
 -----